 These tours will take you around the best eateries and bars in the country, which only the locals know about.
 Hidden from the curious eyes of the tourists, you will get to experience the authentic face of Greece away from the tourist traps.

 What to Pack for Greece?

 Suitcase packing - credits: Africa_Studio/Shutterstock.com

 Packing for your trip requires having decided the best time to visit Greece.
-The weather in Greece is one of its best characteristics.
+The weather in Greece is one of its best characteristics, especially if we're talking about the weather in Greece in March and the following months of spring, summer, and early fall.
 Regardless, summertime in Greece can prove to be too much for those who are not used to a warmer climate.

 In the dead of summer, the temperature can climb up to 40℃.
 As a result, packing with you your lightest clothes is the best idea.
 Additionally, try bringing breathable fabrics, such as cotton, as they will minimize sweating.

-As much as you want to get half the wardrobe, because it is "necessary", be content with the basics.
-Make a list of sets for each day and at the end choose your most important and favorite.
+As much as you want to get half the wardrobe, because it is "necessary", be content with the basics even if you're preparing for the weather in Greece in May that is not as extreme as the summer months.
+Make a list of sets for each day, and at the end choose your most important and favorite.
 Don’t forget to bring as many swimsuits as you own, a couple of beach towels, and as much sunscreen as you can.
 Of course, even if you forget anything you can buy it in Greece.
 Regardless, coming prepared is always a good idea.